 Permit fees are normally included in the package.

-US $1= Nrs.100 (roughly) Check the current exchange rate.
-Permits will be paid for in Nepali rupees.
+US $1= Nrs.100 (roughly).
+(Check the current exchange rate.)
+You need to pay for permits in Nepali rupees.

 - Annapurna Conservation Area Project (ACAP) permit: Nrs.2000 per person ($20)